 Supporting Dependents

-- Consult tax advisor
+- Consult a tax advisor.

-- Stamp duty: 4% of value
+- Stamp duty: 4% of value.

-- Future sale: Capital gains tax
+- Future sale: Capital gains tax.

 Business Investment

-- Business profits taxed in Kenya
+- Business profits are taxed in Kenya.

-- May have implications in your country
+- There may be implications in your home country.

-- Consult advisor for structure
+- Consult an advisor about structure.

 Inheritance

-If you're sending inheritance funds:
+If you're sending inheritance money:

-- Get professional advice for large amounts
+- Get professional advice for large amounts.

-US: Only if over $18,000/year per parent (Form 709)
+US: Yes, if it's over $18,000 per year per parent (Form 709).

-UK: No
+UK: No.

-Canada: No
+Canada: No.

-For typical amounts, no reporting needed.
+For ordinary amounts, there is no reporting requirement.

-No. Remittances aren't taxed in Kenya.
+No. Remittances are not taxed in Kenya.

-No. Supporting family abroad isn't tax-deductible.
+No. Supporting your family in another country is not tax-deductible.

 Professional Advice